k3karthic/bash-updater/README.md

 # YDNS Bash Updater Script

+Forked Changes: The instance is assumed to be running on Oracle Cloud.
+The `YDNS_HOST` variable is populated by querying the [Instance Metadata](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/gettingmetadata.htm) for a tag called `ydns_host`.

 This repository contains the bash updater script which can be used on *NIX-like environments to update dynamic hosts.
 It is recommended to use this script with cronjob to run periodically (preferrably every 15 minutes).

 The script uses the YDNS API v1 (dyn-compatible).